Fred Shuttlesworth: Project C

-1966–2006: After the Voting Rights Act
+1966–2006

 Shuttlesworth organized the Greater New Light Baptist Church in 1966.
 In 1978, Shuttlesworth was portrayed by Roger Robinson in the television miniseries King.

 Shuttlesworth founded the "Shuttlesworth Housing Foundation" in 1988 to assist families who might otherwise be unable to buy their own homes.
 In 1998, Shuttlesworth became an early signer and supporter of the Birmingham Pledge, a grassroots community committed to combating racism and prejudice.
 It has since then been used for programs in all fifty states and in more than twenty countries.

-In 1998, South Crescent Avenue in Cincinnati was renamed in his honor.

-On January 8, 2001, he was presented with the Presidential Citizens Medal by President Bill Clinton.
-Named president of the Southern Christian Leadership Conference in August 2004, he resigned later in the year, complaining that "deceit, mistrust and a lack of spiritual discipline and truth have eaten at the core of this once-hallowed organization".

-In 2004, Shuttlesworth received the Award for Greatest Public Service Benefiting the Disadvantaged, an award is given out annually by Jefferson Awards.

 During the 2004 election that overturned a city charter provision that prohibited Cincinnati's City Council from adopting any gay rights ordinance, Shuttlesworth voiced advertisements urging voters to reject the repeal, saying "The thing that I disagree with is when gay people ... equate civil rights, what we did in the '50s and '60s, with special rights ...
 I think what they propose is special rights.
 Sexual rights is not the same as civil rights and human rights."

 Family

-Although he was born Freddie Lee Robinson, Shuttlesworth took the name of his stepfather, William N. Shuttlesworth.
-His stepfather, William N. Shuttlesworth, worked as a coal miner and a bootlegger.
+Although he was born Freddie Lee Robinson, Shuttlesworth took the name of his stepfather, William N. Shuttlesworth, a coal miner and a bootlegger.